of new students completed a degree within 8 years

 The Norwegian Institute for Studies in Research and Higher Education (NIFU) adjusts a number of statistics on throughput in higher education.
 These statistics are largely based on data from Statistics Norway.

 Commission Regulation (EU) No 88/2011 of 2 February 2011 implementing Regulation (EC) No 452/2008 of the European Parliament and of the Council concerning the production and development of statistics on education and lifelong learning, as regards statistics on education and training systems.

 The statistics include all students registered at universities and colleges that are classified by the Standard Industrial Classification as a higher education institution.
-Analyses of the completion rates of students are based on a cohort of new students in a given year and a description of their movements forward through the educational system.
+Analyses of the completion rates of students are based on a cohort of new students in a given year (students who started education for the first time during the period 1.10.YYYY-1 -30.09.YYYY) and a description of their movements forward through the educational system.
 Alternatively, a cohort of graduates from a given year is taken and their movements are followed backwards through the educational system.